sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 #### GetMethodNamesForTarget

-Obtains the names of all Glue42 methods or streams exposed by the specified application(s).
+Obtains the names of all Glue42 methods or streams exposed by the specified apps.

 *Signature:*